Clauvin/RefugeeWaves/README.md

 # Refugee Waves
-A trainee in Defense and International Management ends stuck in another country, and to leave it, will have to help it to deal with a very thorny crisis: the refugee crisis.
+A trainee in Defense and International Management ends stuck in another country, and to leave it, will have to deal with a very thorny crisis: the refugee crisis.
 How will he manage the situation, the country and his mom's calling in the phone?
 Find out!

 Or help us in finding out too, this is a project under construction :D